 Introductions are sometimes awkward and semi-embarrassing, but they are very important in a writing workshop, especially a writing workshop that is going to take on trauma.
 If nothing else, it will show we’re all in this together, but it may also show someone in the room who is hesitant that the people around them are feeling the same way, having the same problems, and it’s okay to take a chance and share.

 - Grew up in the Cascade Mountain range in small towns named Nimrod, Vida, Blue River, McKenzie Bridge

-- It was a big logging community, but in the early 80s it became against the law to log and the entire community fell into poverty.
+- New logging policies made it harder to log and the entire community fell into poverty.

 - Had a difficult childhood